swiftlang/swift-evolution/proposals/NNNN-disconnected.md

 however, the name `Disconnected` felt the most fitting.
 Furthermore, the concept of a disconnected region was introduced in previous proposals.

+Names rooted in the `sending` / `Sendable` vocabulary, such as `Sent<Value>` and `Sending<Value>`, were also suggested on the grounds that they would compose more obviously with the existing concurrency keywords.
+They were rejected because `sending` describes a property of values at function boundaries (a transfer event), not a stable region state.
+A wrapper that simply holds a value living in a disconnected region is not mid-transfer, so naming the type after the transfer event would misrepresent what the wrapper is.
+The disconnected-region concept introduced by SE-0414 is the actual invariant the wrapper maintains, so reusing that name keeps the vocabulary consistent with the existing isolation model.

 ### Using `sending` annotations on generic parameters

 Rather than introducing a wrapper type, we could attempt to parameterize generic